12 Best California Road Trips for Outdoor Adventure Lovers

 After departing Los Angeles, head east towards Palm Springs with a stop in Idyllwild, a small community in the San Jacinto Mountains.
 Idyllwild is a popular destination for its hiking, fishing, climbing, and camping.
 Try out one of the local hikes and grab lunch in town before heading out.

 After your time in Idyllwild, continue east on the 10 freeway to the town of Cabazon.
 Here, you’ll find a unique roadside attraction called the Cabazon Dinosaurs.
 You can’t miss the 65-foot tall T-Rex or 150-foot long Brontosaurus.
-This will be a quick stop, but it's unique and worth it for the pictures.
+This is just a quick stop, but it's unique and worth it for the pictures.

 Finally, you’ll head east into the town of Palm Springs.
 The city is known for its art deco architecture, sunny weather, and poolside parties.
 For those interested in outdoor adventures, make your way to Indian Canyon Trails for hiking, or the Palm Springs Aerial Tramway for incredible views of Mt.
 San Jacinto State Park.